-The Project consists of four key components:
+The Port Kembla Energy Terminal (PKET) consists of four key components:

 LNG carrier vessels – there are hundreds of these vessels in operation worldwide transporting LNG from production facilities to demand centres.

-A Floating Storage and Regassification Unit (FSRU) – a vessel moored at a berth in Port Kembla’ inner harbour.
+A Floating Storage and Regasification Unit (FSRU) – a vessel moored at a berth in Port Kembla’ inner harbour.
 There are 29 FSRUs in operation around the world and a further 75 in the planning stage.

 Wharf facilities – offloading arms to transfer the LNG from the carrier into the FSRU